 Identify cracks, rot, or loose panels that compromise your home’s protective envelope and allow moisture infiltration.
 Cracked siding permits water to reach sheathing and framing, where rot develops unseen until structural damage becomes extensive.
 Loose panels flutter in the wind, causing additional damage and allowing air and water infiltration, which increases energy costs and promotes mold growth.

 Check caulking and sealants around joints and transitions where different materials meet, as these vulnerable points are often the first to fail.
 Temperature fluctuations cause caulk to crack and separate, creating gaps that look minor but allow significant water penetration.
-Professional siding services include thorough inspection of all sealing points and prompt repair before moisture causes hidden damage behind exterior surfaces.
+Professional siding services include figuring out what your siding problems may be and what method you can take to correct the problem.

 5. Chimney & Vent Flashing Inspection